vish9812/analog/README.md

 ## Prerequisite

 - Ensure you have Python 3 installed on your system then you can simply execute the `analog script` to run the app.
-- Otherwise run the `index.html` manually on any server of your preference.
+- Otherwise host the `index.html` manually on any server of your preference.

 ## Getting Started